 If you’re still in the mood for some reading, you can visit the original Blackwell’s bookshop and roam the store until you find your next book, music or work of art.

-Last but not less, when you both towns, you’ll get a chance to experience the well-known colleges.
+Last but not least, when you both towns, you’ll get a chance to experience the well-known colleges.
 Although the University of Oxford’s colleges are mostly spread out around the city, you can find what resembles a traditional main campus at the Science Area near the Radcliffe Camera.

 If you have more time to explore, you can always stroll around the University Parks to the beautiful gardens.
 You can also take in the beautiful architecture at the Oxford Divinity School.